I wonder if the saying that it’s more valuable to know how to keep quiet than to speak is always valid…

 - I wonder if this is the right time for me to say this.

 - Have I spoken enough, by any chance?
 I wonder if I’m crossing the line.

 - I wonder if I have more to gain if I only listen.

 - Is it my turn to speak first, or do I pay attention to what information I receive?

 - Whose home territory am I on?
 What is the environment?

-- I wonder if I will be a destructive critic or a disruptive engine if I am speaking now.
+- I wonder if I will be a destructive critic or a disruptive engine if I speak now.

 If you liked this article, then I am also recommending these

 Text Copyright © Marcus Victor Grant 2005-present.
-Translation by Cristiana Brezeanu of the article “Când să taci şi când să vorbeşti…“ previously published in Romanian at the 6th of February 2012 on Discerne.
+Translation by Cristiana Brezeanu of the article “Când să taci şi când să vorbeşti… “previously published in Romanian on the 6th of February 2012 on Discerne.
 Text Copyright © Marcus Victor Grant, all rights reserved.
-Originally written in 2005.
+Initially written in 2005.

 The materials on this blog are subject to this disclaimer.